LinYangjie/EEP520-Enviro-project/README.md

 Key Challenges
 ===
 There are not too many challenges in my project.
-Most of it is depends on how I deal with it, the project is similar to Professor Kalvins' `examples\virus` file.(see https://github.com/klavinslab/enviro)
+Most of it is depends on how I deal with it, the project is similar to Professor Kalvins' `examples/virus` file.(see https://github.com/klavinslab/enviro/examples/virus)
 >
-But there are two points I have deal with
+But there are two points I have to deal with
 - ***Missile Explosion :*** I use the function "add_agent" after amount of time when missile was lanuched, once it explode, the fragment wil go randomly and when it hit on the target, it will reduce the hp of target.
 - ***Button click :*** In order to let user having time before start the game.
 I add a boolean variable to determine if player and other agents can move.
 Once the button been clicked, the game will start to run.